nternetinspired/OneWeb/STYLEGUIDE.md

 ##Compiling

-Comments are very useful for development, but always minimise the stylesheet for production.
+Comments are very useful for development, but *always* minimise the stylesheet for production.

-Seriously.
-Minise that shit.
+Seriously, minimise that shit.